Dropbox Full-Stack Software Engineer Salary in San Francisco Bay Area | $175K-$626K+ | Levels.fyi

 Full-Stack Software Engineer compensation in San Francisco Bay Area at Dropbox ranges from $175K per year for IC1 to $626K per year for IC5.
 The median yearly compensation in San Francisco Bay Area package totals $374K.
-View the base salary, equity, and bonus breakdowns for Dropbox's total compensation packages.
-Last updated: 10/7/2025
+View the base salary, stock, and bonus breakdowns for Dropbox's total compensation packages.
+Last updated: 10/8/2025

 Level Name